rotundasoftware/cartero-tutorial/README.md

 * Must contain at least some JavsScript.
 * May contain css and images.
 * May depend on other packages (and be depended upon).
-* Can be local to a particular web page, shared between pages, shared between applications, or published via [npm](https://www.npmjs.org/).
+* Can be local to a particular web page, shared between pages, shared between applications, or published via [npm](https://www.npmjs.org/). cartero packages _are_ npm packages.

 cartero does not introduce many new concepts, and the same modular organizational structure it facilitates could also be achieved by stringing together other build tools and the appropriate `<script>`, `<link>`, and `<img>` tags.
 However, cartero is built from the ground up for modularized applications, and eliminates the friction that occurs when using conventional build tools with modular directory structures.